Cyber-Tech0/Kali-Setup/README.md

 ```
 ./kali-setup.sh
 ```
-#### NOTE : if you don't knoe this commands then you can try give blow single line command. dont worry do more practice then this commands will be easy for you
+#### NOTE : if you don't know this commands then you can try give blow single line command. dont worry do more practice then this commands will be easy for you

 ### single line commands
 ```